Personal information protection policy

 I think my installation is in compliance with the new regulation.
 Should I notify the City?

-Yes, contact us by e-mail and a City employee will schedule an inspection of your installation and its amenities.
+Yes!
+Complete the Declaration of conformity – Residential poolavailable online and contact us by e-mail and a City employee will schedule an inspection of your installation and its amenities, if necessary.

 Residential swimming pool safety regulation